Skip to content

 • Recruiting staff

 Be specific with your goals.
 Instead of "get more followers," aim for "increase followers by 25% in three months to boost weekend bookings."
-This clarity will guide every decision you make about your social media strategy.
+This clarity guides every decision in your social media strategy.

-Before diving into content creation, take a step back and define what success looks like for your business.
+Before you create content, step back and define what success looks like.

 Byter DigitalSocial Media